alexfernandez/alexfernandez.github.io/2023/climate-change-solutions.md

     p(total) = ½ 16 * 10^6 km² / [100 * 10^6 km²] = 0.8%.

-So a bit under 1%; let's go with that.
+Therefore a bit under 1%; let's go with that.

 #### 🥶 Expected Cooling